Sterling little changed after BoE decision

 * To see a Reuters interactive graphic on the election polls and results, click on http://tmsnrt.rs/2q7tC48 (Adds quotes, updates prices)

-LONDON, March 8 Sterling was little changed on Thursday after the Bank of England left interest rates on hold at 0.5 percent and kept its target for quantitative easing, as widely expected.
+LONDON Jan 12 Sterling was little changed on Thursday after the Bank of England left interest rates on hold and opted not to increase its quantitative easing target, as the market had expected.

-Sterling traded at $1.5805 against the dollar, up 0.4 percent on the day and supported by hopes Greece will obtain sufficient take-up in its bond swap offer to private creditors.
+Sterling edged up to a session high of $1.5358 versus the dollar, having traded at around $1.5350 before the decision, pulling away from an earlier three-month low of $1.5279.

-The euro was at 83.79 pence up 0.3 percent on the day and also little changed following the BoE decision, with traders saying it was propped up by reported earlier buying by German names.
-(Reporting by Jessica Mortimer)
+Most commentators expect the BoE may raise its QE target in February.
+The BoE said the scale of its QE programme will be kept under review and that it expects the announced programme to take until early February to complete.

 * To see a Reuters interactive graphic on the election polls and results, click on http://tmsnrt.rs/2q7tC48 (Adds quotes, updates prices)